valencik/mastersAPSC/documents/thesis/thesis.md

 ![Initial clustering on authors with K-means](images/11papers-noratio5clusters.png){#fig:kmeans-noratio5}

-The first cluster in Table @tbl:first-5clusters represents authors who have had short careers but published an average number of entries with many coauthors.
+The first cluster in Table @tbl:first-5clusters represents authors who have had short careers but published an average number of entries with above-average numbers of coauthors.
 The second cluster of authors have had long careers and published an average amount with an average number of coauthors.
 The authors in the third cluster have published the most and frequently publish with many coauthors.
 The fourth and largest cluster of authors are those with shorter careers and fewer publications with fewer coauthors.